failgood/failgood/README.md

 }

 ```
-In Failgood you just start your dependencies where you declare them, and define a callback to close them, so the failgood
+In Failgood you just start your dependencies where you declare them, and define a callback to close them, so the Failgood
 equivalent of the above code is just:

 ```kotlin